Governor’s School: Everything You Need to Know

 Governor’s School presents a unique opportunity for high schoolers to dive deep into their academic and artistic passions.
 As we’ve mentioned, students get the chance to explore a range of subjects at a deeper level than they would at their high school.
 As a result, students are able to further their knowledge and skills in ways they wouldn’t have otherwise.
 Students may even leave Governor’s School with a better idea of what they want to study in college.

-Prep for College
+Prep for college

 Speaking of college, Governor’s School is also a great way to get a sneak peek at university life.
 For a lot of students, Governor’s School is the first time they’ve been away from home for an extended period of time.
 Many students use this as an opportunity to learn how to adjust to a new environment and gain some independence.
 Not to mention, students get a feel for what it’s like to live on a college campus surrounded by their peers all the time.
-As a result, students may walk away from the expereince feeling more prepared to take on college.
+As a result, students may walk away from the experience feeling more prepared to take on college.

 As you probably figured out by now, Governor’s School is an impressive line to add to your resume.
 When applying to colleges, you may gain an edge over other applicants.
 It’s possible that attending Governor’s School could even help you land merit-based scholarships for college.